 Demo Day: The investor was excited to go with my plan and develop a Spanish courtyard home.
 Architectural plans were drawn up by an architect friend.
 Here, the Mansford roof was being removed.
 The existing driveway (where the dumpster is) was removed and the garage would soon be reconfigured.

-Another one of my original Spanish courtyard house designs had a bit of a Melrose Place look and feel to it.
-I imagined a Spanish staircase in the courtyard.
-The open staircase would lead up to the second floor primary suite above the garage.
+Another Spanish courtyard house concept I presented had a bit of a Melrose Place look and feel to it.
+It has a Spanish staircase in the courtyard.
+The open staircase leads up to the second floor primary suite above the garage.
 This home design offers an option for a small apartment style ADU.
 With easy street access, it could also be a nice unit for an adult child, or could be a nice guest suite with private entrance.

-For another Spanish courtyard home concept design, I proposed an entire second floor above the garage.
+Here was a third Spanish courtyard home concept design I presented.
+Here, I proposed an entire second floor above the garage.
 In this scenario, the square footage of the home increases.
 The gable roof design enables a vaulted ceiling in the primary bedroom.
 A prominent chimney, a wood balcony at French doors- and a decorative plaster grille were other details I sketched into this design proposal.

 How to Build a Quality Spanish-style Courtyard Home in Santa Barbara, CA

-I wanted to include this time-lapse sequence of photos to show you how this high quality Spanish home was built in Santa Barbara, CA.
+I wanted to include this time-lapse sequence of photos to show you how this high quality Spanish home was built right here in Santa Barbara.

-In this photo the framing crew had removed the Mansford roof.
-The interior of the house had been gutted.
-Here they frame the small addition above the newly reconfigured garage.
+Here, the framing crew had removed the Mansford roof and the interior of the house had been gutted.
+Now they frame a small addition above the newly reconfigured garage.

 With all of the new framing completed, the shear plywood goes up.
 I designed this house to retain most of the existing flat roof.
 Several faux gables were built to give the Santa Barbara Spanish home design an illusion it has a red tile roof, throughout.